Have you ever noticed that conversations about re-entry tend to devolve into commiserating?

-Friend: It sure does.
+Friend: Agreed.
+It sucks.

 Ok, so my conversations weren’t exactly like that, but you get the idea.

 There’s nothing wrong with a little commiserating.
 It’s a relief when you find someone who gets what you’re going through, especially when you feel like nobody else understands!
 You feel seen, heard, and validated.
 And that’s important.